 One of the swords had cut the bucket from his hammer, but Dawn had caught the canister upright a bubble from the floor, not spilling a single drop of the corrosive fluid.
 She found that it had a cap twisted on the bottom of it, so she sealed the container and handed it off to Skuldug, who put it on her belt for safekeeping or, more likely, sale at a later date.

-They took turns peeking into the bead.
+They took turns peeking into the red bead.
 As they’d hoped it led straight into the geode.
-The curved walls were a collection of polished beads of every color, the air inside so cold that it furthered the sharpness that contrasted with the Reflecting Path so noticeably.
+The curved walls were a collection of polished beads of every color, the air inside so cold that it furthered the sharpness that contrasted with the Reflecting Path so notably.
 The middle of the chamber had a small curved canal: a river of gold coins.
 They didn’t quite have the angle to see the golden trickle bead, but what else could produce such a sight?

 “Here’s your prize,” Rob whispered to the reflection as they removed their swords and gently lowered the guard into a sitting position.
 It started to giddily hop over, but Dianarhea pulled it back.

 “You must wave when you see the other guard,” she reminded it.
 Its posture became sulking, but it kept to its word, standing in front of the red bead doorway for a fifth of a drop.
 Eventually the other guard made her random check, standing behind the blue bead across from the red one.
 She waved and the reflection waved back.
 All was normal.

 With the checks timed irregularly the robbers now had to waste as little time as possible.
 Rob led the way into the geode, bonepicking so as to step with only the tips of his toes in case of pressure-plated traps.
 It was certainly hazardous to the unconscious guard’s life to leave him alone with his reflection, but he was sealed up tightly in his armor without a single hair exposed.